Scaling properties of RNA as a randomly branching polymer: Scaling exponents and Pr ufer-shuffled RNA trees

 \section{Scaling exponents and Pr\"ufer-shuffled RNA trees}

-Every planar tree graph with $N$ edges can be uniquely represented by its Pr\" ufer sequence of length $N-1$ (see Ref.~\cite{Singaram2016} for details).
-Permutation of this sequence (Pr\" ufer shuffle) results in a different tree with an identical {\em distribution of node degrees}.
+Every labelled planar tree graph with $N$ edges can be uniquely represented by its Pr\" ufer sequence of length $N-1$.
+The Pr\" ufer sequence is generated iteratively from a labelled tree by successively removing the peripheral node (leaf) with the smallest label, and adding the number of the node to which it was connected as the next element in the sequence.
+The details of this procedure are described in Ref.~\cite{Singaram2016}.
+An example of a small tree together with its Pr\" ufer sequence is shown in Fig.~\ref{fig:prufer-example}a.

+Permutation of the Pr\" ufer sequence of a tree (Pr\" ufer shuffle) results in a different tree with an identical {\em distribution of node degrees} (see Fig.~\ref{fig:prufer-example} for an example).
 Thus, by permuting the Pr\" ufer sequences of RNA structures mapped to trees, we can obtain different trees whose node degree distribution exactly matches that of the original RNA and can be considered RNA-like.
-Figures~\ref{fig:prufer} and~\ref{fig:prufer2} show the scaling of $\MLD$ and $\langle\Nbr\rangle$ with the number of edges $N$ for random RNA and its Pr\" ufer-shuffled versions (each sequence averaged over $500$ Pr\" ufer shuffles).
+Figures~\ref{fig:prufer} and~\ref{fig:prufer2} show the scaling of $\MLD$ and $\Nbr$ with the number of edges $N$ for random RNA and its Pr\" ufer-shuffled versions (each sequence averaged over $500$ Pr\" ufer shuffles).
 For comparison, we also show the scaling of randomly generated Pr\" ufer sequences, corresponding to random labelled trees with $N$ edges.

 We also note that while RNA trees can be considered unlabelled, Pr\"ufer sequence representation in general operates in the space of labelled trees and is therefore sensitive to node labelling.
 To make sure that we can nonetheless compare the scaling of RNA trees and their Pr\" ufer-shuffled versions, we also generated random unlabelled (non-isomorphic) trees with $N$ edges as implemented in Giac/Xcas software~\cite{Giac}.
 The scaling of $\MLD$ for both random labelled and unlabelled trees is essentially the same (Fig.~\ref{fig:prufer}), which justifies {\em post hoc} our initial comparison of RNA trees and their Pr\" ufer-shuffled versions.